What it does: Makes technology

 What’s now a multinational conglomerate producing consumer products, engineering services and aerospace systems started off as the Honeywell Heating Specialty Company.
 It was founded in a tiny town in Indiana in 1906 by Mark Honeywell to produce a ‘mercury seal generator’ he’d invented to make heating systems work better.

 The company merged with or acquired other companies in the heating business in its early decades.
 By the 1930s, it was branching out, both geographically and with its product offering.
 During WWII, it assisted the US military with several engineering and manufacturing projects.
 In the post-war period, it continued to produce military technology while moving into a range of other areas, such as the burgeoning computer industry.
-It also continued its global expansion, arriving in Australia in 1962.
+This allowed it to expand globally.

 It has gobbled up many other companies and expanded into many different fields in recent decades.